sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_mosaic-X5/docs/hardware_assembly.md

 	!!! warning "Active Antenna"
-		Never inject an external DC voltage into the SMA connector for the GNSS antenna, as it may damage the mosaic-X5 module.
+		Never inject an external DC voltage into the SMA connector for the GNSS antenna, as it may damage the mosaic-X5 GNSS receiver.
 For instance, when using a splitter to distribute the antenna signal to several GNSS receivers, make sure that no more than one output of the splitter passes DC.
 Use [DC-blocks](https://en.wikipedia.org/wiki/DC_block) otherwise.

 		??? info
 			A 3 - 5.5V DC voltage can be applied to the main antenna from the `VANT` pin, obviating the need for an external antenna supply or [bias-tee](https://en.wikipedia.org/wiki/Bias_tee).